elaforge/karya/doc/quickstart.md

 ## HOW TO GET SOUND TO COME OUT

-- Intall and compile, as documented in INSTALL.
+- Intall and compile, as documented in [INSTALL.md.html](INSTALL.md.html).

 - Set up some internal MIDI devices.
 On OS X this means going to "Audio MIDI Setup" and adding some IAC ports.